ciropinto1982/Spectral-fitting-with-SPEX/README.md

 - /SPEX-fits-in-loop/ directory shows more complex routines that provide examples of fits in loop among different spectral models or observations.

 - /Convert-spectra-to-SPEX-format/ directory contains a few simple examples that run TRAFO auxiliary task of SPEX directly from command line or via shell scripts in order to convert standard OGIP FITS spectra to SPEX format.

+The readers are recommended to refer to the SPEX manual https://www.sron.nl/astrophysics-spex/manual and the very useful SPEX cookbook filled with practical examples of how to run SPEX http://var.sron.nl/SPEX-doc/cookbookv3.00.00.pdf.
+SPEX can be downloaded from https://www.sron.nl/astrophysics-spex